 The Company continues to be subject to a number of risks common to companies in similar stages of development.
 Principal among these risks are the uncertainties of technological innovations, dependence on key individuals, development of the same or similar technological innovations by the Company's competitors and protection of proprietary technology.
 The Company's ability to fund its planned clinical operations, including completion of its planned clinical trials, is expected to depend on the amount and timing of cash receipts from future collaboration or product sales and/or financing transactions.
-The Company believes that its cash and cash equivalents of \$54.6 million at March 31, 2017 will enable the Company to achieve several major inflection points, including potential marketing authorization in Europe, completion of ongoing clinical studies in oncology and infectious disease, as well as launching its new manufacturing center.
-Based on our research and development plans and our timing expectations related to the progress of our programs, we expect that our cash and cash equivalents as of March 31, 2017 will enable us to fund our operating expenses and capital expenditure requirements through the end of 2018.
+The Company believes that its cash and cash equivalents of \$28.0 million at March 31, 2018 will enable the Company's pre-clinical pipeline.
+Based on our research and development plans and our timing expectations related to the progress of our programs, we expect that our cash and cash equivalents as of March 31, 2018 will enable us to fund our operating expenses and capital expenditure requirements through 2019.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.